Healing Grief and Loss Through Induced After-Death Communication (IADC)

 Finding Comfort and Connection After Loss

-Grief can feel overwhelming — leaving you with unanswered questions, lingering pain, and a deep longing for connection with the person you’ve lost.
-Induced After-Death Communication (IADC) is a gentle, structured therapeutic process designed to help you move through grief in a way that honors your loss while easing emotional suffering.
+Grief can feel overwhelming.
+It can leave you with unanswered questions, lingering pain, and a deep longing for connection with the person you lost.
+Induced After Death Communication, also known as IADC, is a gentle and structured therapeutic process that helps you move through grief while honoring your relationship and easing emotional suffering.

-While research on IADC is growing, many people who experience it report a profound sense of peace, closure, and renewed hope, allowing them to continue living with love and meaning.
+Although research on IADC continues to grow, many people who experience this process describe a profound sense of peace, closure, or renewed hope.
+For some, it becomes a meaningful turning point that allows them to continue living with love and intention.

 What Is Induced After-Death Communication?

-IADC was developed by Dr. Allan Botkin, originally in a clinical setting for trauma survivors.
-Using a specific eye-movement protocol, similar to EMDR, the process can sometimes lead to a vivid and healing sense of connection with the deceased.
+IADC was developed by Dr. Allan Botkin in a clinical setting for trauma survivors.
+It uses a specific eye-movement protocol similar to EMDR.
+During the process, some individuals report a vivid and healing sense of connection with their loved one.

-While each person’s experience is unique and there is no guaranteed outcome, many clients have shared that they felt:
+Every person’s experience is unique and there is no guaranteed outcome.
+Even so, many clients share that they felt:

-• A comforting sense of presence or connection
+• A comforting sense of presence or closeness

-• A release of lingering guilt or regret
+• A release of guilt, regret, or unfinished emotional pain

-IADC is considered an emerging therapeutic approach — not yet widely recognized as “evidence-based” — but it has shown promising results in early studies and countless personal accounts.
+IADC is considered an emerging therapeutic approach.
+It is not yet widely recognized as an evidence-based treatment, but early studies and many personal accounts describe meaningful emotional relief.

 Who Can Benefit from IADC?